vanHeemstraSystems/babylonjs-tech-artists-journey/README.md

-repository-name
-# Repository Name
+babylonjs-tech-artists-journey
+# BabylonJS Tech Artist's Journey

-Based on "ABC" at https://www.abc.com/
+Based on "The Tech Artist's Journey Pt1: Blender Shape Keys" at https://www.youtube.com/watch?v=BqVThaShJEU

+and all other episodes!

 ## 100 - Introduction